 The World Bank Group is well-positioned to advance this critical agenda given its multi-sectoral expertise, extensive global footprint, and range of financial instruments.
-It operates across the World Bank Group with global practices and units working on digital development, social protection, health, governance, gender, legal, financial Inclusion and data.
+It operates across the World Bank Group with global practices and units working on digital development, social protection, health, governance, gender, legal, financial inclusion and data.
 The ID4D Initiative has developed strong relationships with a range of actors working on this emerging topic-including UN agencies, foundations, think tanks and academics, regional bodies, private sector associations and standards bodies.
-To accelerate the Initiative's work at global, regional, and country levels, the ID4D Multi-Donor Trust Fund was established with support from the Bill & Melinda Gates Foundation, Omidyar Network and the Australian Government.
+To accelerate the Initiative's work at global, regional and country levels, the ID4D Initiative is supported by a multi-donor partnership platform with contributions from the Bill & Melinda Gates Foundation, the UK Government, the Australian Government and the Omidyar Network.

-ID4D High-Level Advisory Council
+ID4D High Level Advisory Council

 The Advisory Council, comprised of eminent practitioners and thought leaders from the public and private sector, provides strategic guidance and amplifies the global narrative of the Initiative.
-The Advisory Council-co-chaired by Kristalina Georgieva, World Bank CEO, and Amina J. Mohammed, United Nations Deputy Secretary-General-considers emerging trends and challenges, including new technologies, privacy and data protection, migration, and displacement.
+The Advisory Council considers emerging trends and challenges, including new technologies, privacy and data protection, migration and displacement.